RomlinGroup/Flatpack/README.md

 ### Share your environment online

-> **WARNING:** Sharing your environment online exposes it to the internet.
-Understand the security risks, as sensitive data may be exposed.
-You assume all responsibility.
-We are not liable for data breaches or unauthorised access.
+> **DISCLAIMER:** Sharing your environment online exposes it to the internet and may result in the exposure of sensitive data.
+You are solely responsible for managing and understanding the security risks.
+We are not responsible for any data breaches or unauthorised access resulting from using the --share option.

 ```bash
 export NGROK_AUTHTOKEN=<your_ngrok_token>